pactus-project/pactus.org/website/learn/transaction/fee/index.md

 ---
 layout: learn
-title: Transaction fee
+title: Transaction Fee
-sidebar: Transaction fee
+sidebar: Transaction Fee
 ---

-# Transaction fee
+# Transaction Fee

 Transaction fees in the Pactus blockchain are calculated using a percentage-based fee model.
 The fee is a percentage of the transferred amount, within a minimum and maximum range.